Syllabus for Master's Thesis in Peace and Conflict Studies

-Adhere to the Department’s Policy on Ethical Guidelines for Student Work.
+Adherence to the Department's Policy on Ethical Guidelines for Student Work.

 The course is taught through lectures, seminars, workshops, and individual or group supervision.

-Examination consists of three parts:
+Examination consists of four parts:

 Completion of a Master Thesis

 The Master Thesis will carry most weight in the overall course mark.
 The basic criterion in the grading of the Master Thesis will be the demonstrated ability to design and execute with competence a major piece of research.
-The grade consists of a summary of how the following components of the Master thesis are assessed: independent identification of a research gap; independent formulation of a theoretical framework; independent formulation of a research design with specifications of how case selection, time period, material and methodology promote a viable systematic empirical testing of the thesis’ research question or hypothesis; independent analysis of how the result relates to previous research.
+The grade consists of a summary of how the following components of the Master thesis are assessed: independent identification of a research gap and contribution; independent formulation of a theoretical framework; independent formulation of a research design with specifications of how case selection, time period, material and methodology promote a viable systematic empirical testing of the thesis' research question or hypothesis; independent analysis of how the result relates to previous research.

 Two examination opportunities are offered every time the course is given.
 The grade can be impacted if the thesis is submitted after the assigned deadline without prior approval from the course convenor.